 The intangible assets are recorded at cost and are carried at cost less accumulated amortization and accumulated impairment losses, if any.

 Directly attributable costs that are capitalised as part of the software include employee costs and an appropriate portion of relevant overheads.

 Capitalised development costs are recorded as intangible assets and amortised from the point at which the asset is available for use.

-ii) Other Intangible assets
+il) Other Intangible assets

-Other intangible assets that do not meet the criteria in (i) to (lii) above are recognised as an expense are not recognised as an asset in a subsequent period.
+Other intangible assets that do not meet the criteria in (i) to (iil) above are recognised as an expense as incurred.
+Development costs previously recognised as an expense are not recognised as an asset in a subsequent period.